Governance

 Sysmex established the Internal Control Committee to supervise the Group’s risk management as a whole.
 The Internal Control Office, an organization independent of business divisions and under the President’s direct control, functions as the Committee’s secretariat.
 Chaired by the President, the Committee consists of the Chairperson, relevant executive officers, and full-time Audit and Supervisory Committee members.
 There are also outside members of the Managing Board who serve as observers.

 The Committee analyzes and assesses the levels of risks involved in such areas as fair trade, compliance (including corruption and business ethics), human resources, occupational health and safety, the environment, and accounting and finance (including tax payments), from such viewpoints as possible impacts and likelihoods.
 By annually assessing such risks, the Committee identifies those significantly affecting the Group’s operations and implements necessary countermeasures.
 In addition, relevant committees, including the Compliance Committee as well as individual divisions and subsidiaries, manage operational risks and periodically report on them to the Managing Board.
 When a major risk that has a significant impact on the Group’s business arises, they also report it to the Managing Board to discuss how to respond, following the PDCA cycle.
-The Internal Audit Office conducted an internal audit of Group-wide risk management in fiscal 2023.
+The Internal Audit Office is conducting an internal audit related to risk management.
 Furthermore, our risk management structure is annually assessed by a third party as part of our internal controls.
+Additionally, as part of efforts to strengthen the risk culture, response plans for identified risks are incorporated into each division's execution plan and are linked to employee compensation.

 Operating Risks